$100,000 Salary After Tax in Missouri 2026

 Comfortable but city tax bites

-Kansas City suburbs (Lee's Summit, Independence, Liberty, Blue Springs)
+Kansas City MO suburbs (Lee's Summit, Independence, Liberty, Blue Springs, Raytown)

 Genuinely affluent